The Ashes: 1920 to 1933

 After the war, Australia took firm control of both the Ashes and world cricket.
-For the first time, the tactic of using two express bowlers in tandem paid off as Jack Gregory and Ted McDonald crippled the English batting on a regular basis.
+The tactic of using two express bowlers in tandem paid off as Jack Gregory and Ted McDonald crippled the English batting on a regular basis.
 Australia recorded overwhelming victories both in England and on home soil.
 It won the first eight matches in succession including a 5–0 whitewash in 1920–1921 at the hands of Warwick Armstrong's team.

 The ruthless and belligerent Armstrong led his team back to England in 1921 where his men lost only two games late in the tour to narrowly miss out of being the first team to complete a tour of England without defeat.

 Herbert Sutcliffe sweeps Arthur Mailey during the first Ashes Test in Sydney, 1924.

 England won only one Test out of 15 from the end of the war until 1925.

 In a rain-hit series in 1926, England managed to eke out a 1–0 victory with a win in the final Test at The Oval.
 Because the series was at stake, the match was to be "timeless", i.e., played to a finish.
 Australia had a narrow first innings lead of 22.
 Jack Hobbs and Herbert Sutcliffe took the score to 49–0 at the end of the second day, a lead of 27.
 Heavy rain fell overnight, and next day the pitch soon developed into a traditional sticky wicket.
 England seemed doomed to be bowled out cheaply and to lose the match.
 In spite of the very difficult batting conditions, however, Hobbs and Sutcliffe took their partnership to 172 before Hobbs was out for exactly 100.
 Sutcliffe went on to make 161 and England won the game comfortably.
 Australian captain Herbie Collins was stripped of all captaincy positions down to club level, and some accused him of throwing the match.

 Australia's ageing post-war team broke up after 1926, with Collins, Charlie Macartney and Warren Bardsley all departing, and Gregory breaking down at the start of the 1928–29 series.

 Despite the debut of Donald Bradman, the inexperienced Australians, led by Jack Ryder, were heavily defeated, losing 4–1.
 England had a very strong batting side, with Wally Hammond contributing 905 runs at an average of 113.12, and Hobbs, Sutcliffe and Patsy Hendren all scoring heavily; the bowling was more than adequate, without being outstanding.

 In 1930, Bill Woodfull led an extremely inexperienced team to England.